 These financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying consolidated financial statements.
 Such adjustments could be material.
-The Company had continuing losses during the year ended October 31, 2015, a working capital deficiency and a cumulative deficit as at October 31, 2015.
-These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+The Company had continuing losses during the year ended October 31, 2016, a working capital deficiency and a cumulative deficit as at October 31, 2016.
+These conditions indicate the existence of material uncertainties that cast significant doubt about the Company's ability to continue as a going concern.